Raheleh Filsoofi Biography

 Itinerate and Interdisciplinary Artist

-Born in Iran, lives in the United States, and works in between
+Born in Iran, lives in the United State.

-Filsoofi, a collector of soil and sound, is an itinerant artist, community advocate and feminist curator.
+Filsoofi, a collector of soil and sound, is an itinerant artist, and community advocate.
 Her work revolves around themes of movement, immigration, and social activism.
-Clay and sound serve as her primary expressive mediums, enabling her to create diverse narratives through multimedia installations and immersive performances.
+Clay and sound serve as her primary expressive mediums, enabling her to create diverse narratives through multimedia installations and immersive performances, along with her dust poems.
 Her art disrupts the borders that exist between us and seeks a more inclusive world, illuminating and challenging policies and politics.

-Raheleh is the recipient of the 2025 NCECA Innovator Award, the 2025 National Endowment for the Arts (NEA) Art Projects Grant, the 2023 Joan Mitchell Fellowship, the 2022 1858 Contemporary Southern Art Award, and the 2021 Southern Prize Tennessee State Fellowship.
-She is an Assistant Professor of Ceramics in the Department of Art at Vanderbilt University and holds a secondary appointment at the Blair School of Music.
-She received her M.F.A. in Fine Arts from Florida Atlantic University and a B.F.A. in Ceramics from Al-Zahra University in Tehran, Iran.
+She is the recipient of the United States Artists Fellowship (2026), the NCECA Innovator Award (2025), the National Endowment for the Arts Art Projects Grant (2025), the Joan Mitchell Fellowship (2023), the 1858 Prize for Contemporary Southern Art (2022), and the Southern Prize Tennessee State Fellowship (2021).
+Filsoofi is an Assistant Professor of Ceramics in the Department of Art at Vanderbilt University, with a secondary appointment at the Blair School of Music.
+She received her MFA from Florida Atlantic University and her BFA in Ceramics from Al-Zahra University in Tehran, Iran.

 Photo: Amir Aghareb